wp-plugins/follow-me-tabs/readme.txt

 == Installation ==

-1. Upload follow_me_tabs_123 folder and all its files to the `/wp-content/plugins/` directory
+1. Upload follow_me_tabs folder and all its files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings->Follow Me Tabs and set your social networks
 4. You can use follow me tags as widget on Appearance->Widgets